 If the majority of your traffic comes from other bloggers (from blogger Facebook groups), these readers are, for the most part, not your target and therefore won't be interested in following you.

-SEO involves learning how to pick the right keyword and learning how to properly format your posts for search engine crawlers to be able to index it.
+SEO involves learning how to write content that people are actually searching for and learning how to properly format your posts for search engine crawlers to be able to index it.

 The third part of getting people to sign up for your blog is to offer them a really good reason to do so!
 Seriously!
 Simply saying “Subscribe to My Newsletter” may get a few subscribers here and there, but it won't work on the majority of readers.